 Although less fun, the sweet potato fries £5 were great in their own right, nicely crisp with fluffy centres.

 “Belly” £14 are advertised as sourced from Waveney Valley in Norfolk.
-They were generous slabs of pink pork with an interplay of melting fat, lots of it and mahogany coloured skin.
-It too came with processed white bread, slaw and a barbecue sauce that was way too underpowered to even tickle the swine.
-Similarly, to the rib it didn’t really shout of anything memorable, thus didn’t leave a lasting impression.
+They were generous slabs of pink flesh with an interplay of melting fat – lots of it with a mahogany coloured skin.
+It also came with processed white bread, slaw and a barbecue sauce that was way too underpowered to even tickle the swine.
+Similarly to the rib it didn’t really shout of anything memorable, thus didn’t leave a lasting impression.

 Craving carbs, we then ordered corn bread £4.
 I believe the last time I had some was at the now defunct “The Lockhart”.
 The stuff they served was ripping hot from the oven, had the sheen of honey and butter which was bubbling out from its own skillet, it was a thing of profound delight.
 This version was of profound regret – it tasted like it was sunned in the Texan desert until every drop of moisture was taken from it.
 Even the melted cheese couldn’t revive it, I’d skip this one.